 There are also more serious things I realized I had never explained to my children:

 What it means to be free …When they have never known, read about, or experienced anything but this beautiful country.

 And… Where we came from, Why we are here, and where we are going….

-A couple of weeks ago I had Josh teach a family home evening lesson on the above questions because I learned that the younger two didn’t know the answers.
-They knew about the Savior, they knew that we wanted to be together as a family forever… the end.
+A couple of weeks ago I had Josh teach a family home evening lesson on the above questions because I learned that the younger two didn’t know what their parents believed.

 As powerful as our example is, sometimes it’s not enough.
-Some things must be taught specifically and clearly with words, looking into trusting, annoyed, or sometimes tearful eyes.
-I wonder what else I’m forgetting to teach them.
-Thank heavens they are all still young.
+Some things must be taught specifically and clearly, with words.